 Employees can decide what they spend the money on, which increases their engagement with their job and loyalty to their employer.
 Plus, HR isn’t burdened with the administrative work that comes with managing these benefits.
 It’s a win-win solution.

 There are numerous benefits that come with lifestyle spending accounts.

 Unlike healthcare accounts, LSAs are for a wide range of perks.
 LSAs are more inclusive benefits because employees across generations and states can decide how to use perks that best fit their lifestyle.

 Giving employees control over their spending increases loyalty to your company and promotes a healthy work-life balance.
-Happier employees translate to more success within your company.
+Happier employees translate to higher employee engagement and more success within your company.

 With LSAs, HR no longer has to designate perks for employees.
 Instead of spending multiple hours per month on perks for each employee, HR will only spend an average of one hour per month managing them, whether a company has 100, 1,000, or 10,000 employees.